Agents' Room: Narrative Generation through Multi-step Collaboration: Results

-\paragraph{Human-written stories are preferred overall} As shown in Figure~\ref{fig:human_autorater_evals}a, human judgments reveal a performance gap between machine writers (\baseline\ and \Agentsroom) and professional writers, a finding that is in line with \cite{chakrabarty:ea:2024a}.
+\textbf{Human-written stories are preferred overall} As shown in~\Cref{fig:human_autorater_evals}a, human judgments reveal a performance gap between machine writers (\baseline\ and \Agentsroom) and professional writers, a finding that is in line with \cite{chakrabarty:ea:2024a}.
 We observe this gap across all dimensions, but we note that it is smaller in the language use dimension.
 This result suggests that while machine-generated stories still fall short in terms of compelling plots and unique ideas, LLMs, in their current state, may be useful as writing assistants.
+To ensure that the preference towards human stories is not merely due to them being longer, we computed the proportion of pairwise comparisons for which our human raters preferred the longer story overall (excluding ties) and found it to be around~0.51.

-\paragraph{\Agentsroom\ outperforms baseline systems} Across all dimensions of evaluation, human evaluators prefer \Agentsroom\ stories with writing agents over those produced by baseline systems, with the \agentsroomft~{\it write} and \agentsroomft~{\it plan+write} systems performing best.
-The {\sc AR}~{\it plan} variants do not perform that well, most likely due to the single {\sc [finalizer]} agent being too simplistic to make good use of the planned elements provided in the scratchpad.
+\textbf{\Agentsroom\ outperforms baseline systems} Across all dimensions, our participants prefer \Agentsroom\ stories with writing agents over those produced by baseline systems, with the \agentsroomft~{\it write} and \agentsroomft~{\it plan+write} systems performing best.
+Aside from rating the stories, participants had the option to leave feedback on their quality; we provide samples of this feedback in Appendix~\ref{sec:additional-results}. {\sc AR}~{\it plan} variants do not perform that well, most likely due to the single {\sc [finalizer]} agent being too simplistic to make good use of the planned elements provided in the scratchpad.
 We note that fine-tuned agents yield better results over zero-shot ones, which shows that generating synthetic data by back-translating from gold standard outputs (see \Cref{sec:agent_training}) is an effective strategy for training specialized agents for different subtasks.
+Finally, we observe similar trends with smaller scale models (see Appendix~\ref{sec:additional-results} for additional results).